 Level 2 - The valuations of contracts classified as Level 2 are based on quoted prices for similar contracts and valuation inputs other than quoted prices that are observable for these contracts.
 At December 31, 2016, the valuations of contracts classified as Level 2 related to a foreign exchange contract.
 At December 31, 2015, the valuations of contracts classified as Level 2 related to certain futures/forward natural gas contracts, a foreign exchange contract, an interest rate swap contract and an embedded derivative.
 For the natural gas contracts, these contracts were valued using the prices pursuant to the terms of the contracts and using market information for futures/forward natural gas prices.
 For foreign exchange contracts, these contracts are valued using the foreign currency exchange rates pursuant to the terms of the contract and using market information for foreign currency exchange rates.
 The valuation inputs included the total contractual exchange rate of 1.12 and the total estimated market exchange rate of 1.05 (U.S. Dollar/Euro).
 For interest rate swap contracts, we utilized valuation software and market data from a third-party provider.
-These contracts and using market information for forward interest-rate yield curves.
-At December 31, 2015, the valuation inputs included the contracts and using market weighted-average receive rate of 0.61%.
-The interest rate swap contract in 2016.
+These contracts were valued using a discounted cash flow model that calculates the present value of future cash flows pursuant to the terms of the contracts and using market information for forward interest-rate yield curves.
+At December 31, 2015, the valuation inputs included the contractual weighted-average pay rate of 3.23% and the estimated market weighted-average receive rate of 0.61%.
+The interest rate swap contract matured in 2016.
 For the embedded derivative at December 31, 2015, the derivative was valued using the underlying number of shares as defined in the terms of the Series E Redeemable Preferred and the market price of our common stock.
 No valuation input adjustments were considered necessary relating to nonperformance risk for the contracts as discussed above.